UPDATED: APRIL 27, 2023 | 1 MIN READ

 For example, suppose you purchase a used Honda Civic for $5,000 that’s worth $1,000 after ten years of wear and tear.
 In that case, you can calculate the monthly or yearly depreciation by dividing the value by time.

-In this example, if your auto insurance policy states that the calculation of replacement is Actual Cash Value, each year that you have owned the hot tub before the loss would subtract $400 from the final check you could receive.
+This means if your auto insurance policy pays out actual cash value for losses, each year that you owned the Honda Civic before the loss would subtract $400 from the final check you could receive.

-In contrast, Replacement Cost (RC) is a simple calculation with Actual Cash Value.
-Replacement Cost is the payment you would need to make to replace the item lost with a similar make or brand new model, whether a hot tub, piece of furniture, vehicle, or structure.
+Replacement cost is the payment you would need to make to replace the item lost with a similar make and model of car.

-In the example I used above, Replacement Cost insurance would cover purchasing a $5,000 used car similar to the one you had lost.
-Replacement Cost takes the element of depreciation entirely off of the table!
+In the example used above, replacement cost insurance would cover purchasing a $5,000 used car similar to the one you had lost.
+This is because replacement cost takes the element of depreciation entirely off of the table.

-In some cases, especially with cheaper auto insurance policies, the price difference can be merely a hundred dollars a year which may be worth considering depending on your situation.
+In most cases, especially with cheaper auto insurance policies, the price difference from adding the coverage can be merely a hundred dollars a year which may be worth considering depending on your situation.

 Consider this one final example of a larger loss: